The following was compiled from the IIO Instructor Information Session,

-valuable insights that can help you to pass the examination in this and
+insights that can help you to pass the examination in this and subsequent

-subsequent courses.
-Many students lose marks because of their defective
+courses.
+Many students lose marks because of their defective examination

-of looking up any words about whose meanings you are unclear.
-This will
+looking up any words about whose meanings you are unclear.
+This will improve

-improve your vocabulary and serve you well throughout all aspects of your
+your vocabulary and serve you well throughout all aspects of your life and

-habit of looking up all technical insurance terms with which you are unfamiliar.
+up all technical insurance terms with which you are unfamiliar.
+This dictionary

 3. Read the Introduction to the course.

-They tell you where the emphasis is to be placed in the study material
+tell you where the emphasis is to be placed in the study material and what you

 5. Read through course material BEFORE classes or BEFORE attempting